 their own skills and abilities

 We believe teaching and learning is deeply relational.
 As much as a school needs books and buildings, it is the people who create the learning community.
 Our staff team is deeply committed to the mission of doing life-changing education with children in adversity, which requires a wide variety of skills.
-Our teachers and assistant teachers drive the educational programme; the operations team runs the kitchen and various practical logistics; and the management team provides leadership and direction.
+Our teachers drive the educational programme; the operations team runs the kitchen and various practical logistics; and the management team provides leadership and direction.
 We are also blessed to have an Interventions Team that supports children and families with play therapy, counselling, training and more.

 Trinity Children’s Centre is overseen by a board of trustees which steers fundraising and provides strategic direction and accountability for the organisation, to ensure that we stay true to our mission and use our resources wisely.